 I work during the day, do you offer evening programs?

-Yes, we have a degree completion program entitled GOAL (Greater Opportunities for Adult Learners) that offers evening, weekend, and online classes.
+Yes, our Degree Completion Program (DCP for short, formerly GOAL) offers evening, weekend, and online classes.
 You must have your associate's degree or 60-64 semester hours in an academic curricular area from a regionally accredited institution to be eligible for this program.
 The admission requirements vary from the traditional day program.
-For more information, contact the GOAL offices toll free at 866-498-GOAL.
+For more information, contact the DCP offices toll free at 866-498-GOAL.

 The timeframe for the acceptance decision is one week from the time all documents (including the application and all official transcripts) have been received.
 Factors that may extend the response time include holidays and weekends, and during time periods where high-volumes of applications are being received.